Chronology of Climate Change Alarmism in Climate Science

 1922 Pulsating Natural Climate Change in Historical Times

 Influenced mainly by the 1910 Stockholm conference, the theory of natural climate change arrives in the UK.
 The Evolution of Climate by C E P Brooks includes discussion of current research into post-glacial climate change and a whole chapter on the post-glacial climate optimum.
-This is followed in 1926 by Climate Through the Ages, updated as a 2nd edition in 1949 it was regarded by H H Lamb as a standard authority.
+This is followed in 1926 by Climate Through the Ages.
+As updated in a 2nd edition (1949), this was regarded by H H Lamb as a standard authority.

 1924 Astronomical causation of climate change